 - What changes have you had to make to the way you work in response to the pandemic?

 - What changes have you made in response to the pandemic that you anticipate will be permanent?

 As a researcher myself, when colleagues shared their experiences on how their relevance changed in the past year, I felt incredibly proud to be part of UXRs evolution.

 “The need for research has grown and scaled.
 User insights are becoming the core of organizations’ strategy.”

 As the value of research becomes more evident to company management, UXRs are charged with more responsibility.
 In the past year, customer demands changed at an unforeseen pace.
 With it, the need to innovate became critical for businesses that wanted to stay afloat during the pandemic.
 Suddenly, company leaders felt the pressure to adapt to these changing needs and wants like never before.
-According to researchers like Chloe, customer experience and service design were in the limelight.
+According to researchers like Chloe, digital customer experience and service design were in the limelight.